Podcast: Play in new window | Download (Duration: 40:57 — 56.3MB)

 A pair of large ornate pink granite headstones mark their graves at the Oak Park Cemetery located in Alvin, Texas.

-8-year old Conrad S. Williams.
-9-year Calvin H. Williams were laid to rest side by side.
+8-year old Conrad S. Williams. and 9-year Calvin H. Williams were laid to rest side by side.

 In 1955, the shocked and grief-stricken community took up a collection to bury the murdered brothers.